jean-roland/LCSF_C_Stack/README.md

 There is also the static variables in each module of the stack and protocol that consumes a bit of heap memory.

 For this test, a 12 items value was used for all filos and a 256 value for the buffer size.
-The consumption was measured by looking at heap statistics usage with and without the stack.
 The results were:
 * LCSF stack heap usage: `632 bytes` (static + alloc)
 * Protocol heap usage: `208 bytes` (static + alloc)

 ### Stack usage

-Stack usage is evaluated with the values obtained vith the compilation flag `fstack-usage` and sanity checked by evaluating the stack pointer value at key points during run time.
+Stack usage was evaluated with the values obtained vith the compilation flag `fstack-usage` and sanity checked by evaluating the stack pointer value at key points during run time.

 Those key points are:
 * The peak stack usage which should be, since the protocol send a message upon recieving one, in `LCSF_TranscoderSend` with a callstack starting from `LCSF_TranscoderReceive` and crossing the whole stack both ways.